EDR vs MDR: How They Compare and the XDR Connection

 Cynet understands that building and managing an incident response team is not a viable option for all organizations.
 This is why, in addition to providing incident response automation, Cynet offers on-demand incident response services.

-CyOps, Cynet’s Cyber SWAT team, is on call 24/7/365, allowing enterprises of all sizes to get access to the same expert security staff that protect the largest enterprises.
+CyOps, Cynet’s Cyber SWAT team, is on call 24/7/365, allowing enterprises of all sizes to get access to the same expert security staff that protects the largest enterprises.
 Here’s what you can expect from the CyOps incident response team:

 Alert monitoring—continuous management of incoming alerts: classify, prioritize and contact the customer upon validation of active threat.